Lisp Macros: Learning by Example

 So, what does this function need to do?
 Well, it needs to iterate over the “args” passed to the macro.
 For each symbol in “args”:

-1. If it is not_”, it adds it to the “all-function-arguments” list that it’s building.
+”, it adds it to the “all-function-arguments” list that it’s building. - If it is “

 The symbols added to “all-function-arguments” in step one are those we are holding fixed.
 The lambda that our macro creates passes them in to the function we are partially applying.
 These symbols are expected to have meaning in the context in which this macro was expanded.
 The lambda that the macro results in will capture the bindings for these symbols, and – if returned as the result of a function call – create a lexical closure for these bindings.
 Anywhere the lambda is used, these symbols will evaluate to the same values captured in the closure.